 It helps to question everything you’re told and everyone who gets in touch.
 Caution is a positive trait if it protects you from SIPP pension scams.

 As the term suggests, unregulated investments have a limited degree of protection and as a consequence can prove costly.
-While there are some unregulated investments which are perfectly legitimate, they all carry a higher degree of risk.
+While there are some unregulated investments that are perfectly legitimate, they all carry a higher degree of risk.

 When you consider that a pension fund should be considered a long-term investment, do you really need to take additional risks with unregulated investments?